Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 > ```
 >
 > It will display the table in descending order by category.
-> So, the query statement above is equal to `SELECT * FROM product ORDER BY category DESC`
+> So, the query statement above is equal to `SELECT * FROM product ORDER BY category DESC`.

 ## Part 2-2. `WHERE` to filter your data!